syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

      </resources>
 {% endhighlight %}

-Android can select and load resources from different directories, based on the current device configuration and locale.
+Android can select and load resources from different directories, based on the current device configuration and locale, refer [here](https://developer.xamarin.com/guides/android/advanced_topics/localization/).
 For an example, if an application requires multiple languages we can follow the below steps.

 The procedure for creating strings.xml files is as follows: